Graph Ranking and the Cost of Sybil Defense: Min-PPR has low distortion and high spam resistance

-We prove Theorem~\ref{thm:min-spam-resistant} in Section~\ref{sec:termispam}, taking our cost function to be the average of the cost functions of the component T-PPRs.
-Recall from Theorem~\ref{thm:ppr-simple} that T-PPR$(\rp)$ is $\rp$-spam resistant on all graph classes.
-Moreover, the uniform random walk on the undirected clique has mixing time $1$, and it is easy for a spammer to acquire roughly $1/(\rp n)$ rank under T-PPR$(\rp)$ by buying any single vertex.
-Whatever our cost function there must be at least one vertex with cost at most $1/(n-1)$, so T-PPR$_\rp$ is not $(2\rp)$-spam resistant (say) even on $\mixclass{1}$.
-Since Theorem~\ref{thm:min-spam-resistant} shows that $\mtermialgot{k}{\rp}$ is $(\rp/3k)$-spam resistant on suitably fast-mixing graphs, we conclude that in this setting $\mtermialgot{k}{\rp}$ inherits most of the spam resistance of~T-PPR$(\rp)$.
+Recall from Lemma~\ref{lem:ppr-simple} that T-PPR$_\rp$ is at least $\rp$-spam resistant on all graph classes, and recall from Observation~\ref{obs:Thm3istight} that this is close to tight even on fast-mixing graphs --- for example, T-PPR$_\rp$ is not $(1.01\rp/(1-\rp))$-spam resistant even on the class of cliques, which is contained in $\mixclass{1}$.
+Since Theorem~\ref{thm:min-spam-resistant} shows that $\mtermialgot{k}{\rp}$ is $(\rp/3k)$-spam resistant on suitably fast-mixing graphs, we conclude that in this setting $\mtermialgot{k}{\rp}$ inherits most of the spam resistance of~T-PPR$_\rp$.

+\textbf{Min versus Median.} It is natural to ask whether, instead of taking the normalized component-wise minimum of our PPRs, we could take the normalized component-wise median.
+We show that Min-PPR has a crucial advantage over Median-PPR: The normalized minimum of any set of PageRanks with reset probability $\rp$ is itself a PageRank with reset probability $\rp$, whereas the normalized median of any set of \prs with reset probability $\rp$ is a \pr with possibly much larger $\rp$.

+This preservation of $\rp$ is important, as without it the closure condition that we introduce in the next section to show that $\mtermialgot{k}{\rp}$ is a \pr would be so weak as to be useless.
+Notice that, as the reset probability is allowed to become arbitrarily large, the resulting PageRank will approach the reset vector, with little contribution from the underlying graph --- indeed, we show that any strictly positive vector whose entries sum to $1$ is a PageRank.

+In Section~\ref{sec:closure}, we make a distinction between operators that are \emph{strongly closed}, which means they preserve the reset probability, and those that are \emph{weakly closed}, which means that they might not.
+We give simple necessary and sufficient conditions for a vector to be a \pr with a given reset probability, and show that min is strongly closed for \pr (Theorem~\ref{thm:closedmin}), whereas median is only weakly closed (Lemma~\ref{lem:median-bad} and~\ref{lem:median-weak-closure}).
+Indeed, the reset probability of Median-PPR may be as high as 1/2 even when $\rp$ is arbitrarily small.

 \pp{Summary.} Overall, suppose that our $n$-vertex pre-spam graph $\graph{G}$ lies in $\ergodicG_{\textnormal{polylog}(n)}$.
 Choose our significance threshold $1/n^\dist$ arbitrarily subject to $\dist \ge 1$, and take $k = \Theta(\log n)$ and $\rp = 1/\mbox{polylog}(n)$.
 (This requires a rough estimate of $n$, but this should not be a major obstacle in practice.)
 Then Theorem~\ref{thm:min-spam-resistant} implies that $\mtermialgot{k}{\rp}$ is $(\rp/3k)$-spam resistant, so that for all possible choices of $\trust_\graph{G} \subseteq \nodes_\graph{G}$ and all possible spam graphs $\graph{H}$, $\mtermialgot{k}{\rp}(\graph{H},\trust_\graph{G})$ does not award a disproportionate amount of rank to the spammer.